pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 A positive voltage will cause the motor to rotate in one direction and a negative voltage will cause the motor to rotate in the opposite direction.
 You can alter the direction by changing the cables connected to the motor.

 ```
-pwm_M1.write(0.75f) // apply 6V to the motor (assuming +/-12V are available)
+pwm_M1.write(0.75f); // apply 6V to the motor (assuming +/-12V are available)
 ```

 #### Motor M2 Closed-Loop Velocity Control

 Motor M2 operates in a closed loop to control the velocity.
 To utilize it, it's necessary to include the appropriate driver in our ``main`` file.
-Then, create an object with the PWM pins, as well as the A and B pins associated with the encoder.
 Additionally, define a DigitalOut object to enable the DC motor.

 ```
 #include "pm2_drivers/DCMotor.h"
+#include "pm2_drivers/EncoderCounter.h"

 ...

 DigitalOut enable_motors(PB_ENABLE_DCMOTORS); // create DigitalOut object to enable dc motors